 - Top 10 in the UK for research quality in aeronautical, chemical and manufacturing engineering

-- No. 1 in the UK for research income from UK & EU industry, commerce and public corporations in all three units of assessment
+- No.1 in the UK for research income from the UK and EU industry, commerce and public corporations in all three units of assessment

 - Awarded over 700 doctoral degrees in the period 2008-2013.